 Description

-This fine Georgian walnut kneehole desk is of a very rare form.
+This fine Georgian walnut kneehole desk is of a form we’ve not encountered before in more than 66 years.

 The hinged fold-over moulded bachelor’s top is supported on twin lopers, opening to reveal numerous secret fitted drawers and pigeon holes, located within a well.